 Manufacturing Operations.
-Our homes are constructed in plant facilities using an assembly-line process employing from 70 to 200 employees at each facility.
+Our homes are constructed in plant facilities using an assembly-line process employing from 50 to 250 employees at each facility.
 Most of our homes are constructed in one or more sections (also known as floors or modules) on a permanently affixed steel or wood support chassis.
 Each section is assembled in stages beginning with the construction of the chassis, followed by the addition of other constructed and purchased components and ending with a final quality control inspection.
 The efficiency of the assembly-line process and the benefits of constructing homes in a controlled factory environment enables us to produce quality homes in less time and at a lower cost per square foot than building homes on individual sites.

-During fiscal year 2014, we operated 15 manufacturing facilities in Millersburg and Woodburn, Oregon; Nampa, Idaho; Riverside, California; Phoenix and Goodyear, Arizona; Austin, Fort Worth, Seguin and Waco, Texas; Lafayette, Tennessee; Martinsville and Rocky Mount, Virginia; Douglas, Georgia; and Plant City, Florida.
-These manufacturing facilities range from approximately 79,000 to 250,000 square feet of floor space.
-The production schedules for our manufacturing facilities are based on wholesale orders received from independent and Companyowned distributors, which fluctuate from week to week.
+We operate 19 manufacturing facilities in Millersburg and Woodburn, Oregon; Nampa, Idaho; Riverside, California; Phoenix and Goodyear, Arizona; Austin, Fort Worth, Seguin and Waco, Texas; Montevideo, Minnesota; Nappanee, Indiana; Lafayette, Tennessee; Martinsville and Rocky Mount, Virginia; Douglas, Georgia; and Ocala and Plant City, Florida.
+These manufacturing facilities range from approximately 41,000 to 341,000 square feet of floor space.
+The production schedules for our manufacturing facilities are based on wholesale orders received from independent and Company-owned distributors, which fluctuate from week to week.
 In general, however, our facilities are structured to operate on a one shift per day, five days per week basis, and we currently manufacture a typical home in approximately six production days.
-During the fiscal quarters ended March 29, 2014 and March 30, 2013, our rates of production were approximately 58 and 48 home sections per day, respectively.
+During the fiscal quarters ended March 28, 2015 and March 29, 2014, our rates of production were approximately 61 and 58 home sections per day, respectively.

 Manufactured housing is a regional business and the primary geographic market for a typical manufacturing facility is within a 350-mile radius.
-Each of our manufacturing facilities serves between 7 to 90 retailers along with a large number of one-time purchasers.
+Each of our manufacturing facilities serves between 10 to 93 retailers along with a large number of one-time purchasers.
 Because we produce homes to fill existing wholesale orders, our manufacturing plants generally do not carry finished goods inventories, except for homes awaiting delivery.

-The principal materials used in the production of our manufactured homes include wood, wood products, steel, aluminum, gypsum wallboard, windows, doors, fiberglass insulation, carpet, vinyl, fasteners, appliances and electrical items.
+The principal materials used in the production of our manufactured homes include wood, wood products, steel, aluminum, gypsum wallboard, windows, doors, fiberglass insulation, carpet, vinyl, fasteners, plumbing materials, appliances and electrical items.
 We buy these materials from various third-party manufacturers and distributors.
 The inability to obtain any materials used in the production of our homes, whether resulting from material shortages, limitation of supplier facilities or other events affecting production of component parts, may affect our ability to meet or maintain production requirements.

-At March 29, 2014, we had a backlog of home orders of approximately \$33.6 million, compared to a backlog of \$26.0 million at March 30, 2013.
+At March 28, 2015, we had a backlog of home orders with wholesale sales values of approximately \$47.4 million, compared to a backlog of \$33.6 million at March 29, 2014.
 Retailers may cancel orders prior to production without penalty.
 After production of a particular home has commenced, the order becomes noncancelable and the retailer is obligated to take delivery of the home.
 Accordingly, until production of a particular home has commenced, we do not consider our order backlog to be firm orders.
 Because of the seasonality of the housing market, the level of our order backlog historically declines during the winter months.